Kirich2323/contests/README.md

-# This is a repository with my solutions on various coding platforms
+# This is a repository with my solutions from various coding platforms